headerheader

 Universities of Applied Sciences Around Munich

-If you didn’t find your dream study program at one of the universities of applied sciences in Munich, there are even more in the Munich metropolitan area for you to choose from!
-Whether it’s because you didn’t find your program or you don’t want to live in a big city, these universities are great options and are still well connected to Munich via Germany’s great public transportation system; everything is just a short train ride away!
-Since Munich is such a large city, these universities are still nearby though they may be more than 100 kilometers from the Munich city center.
-Be sure to explore the beautiful cities they are located in!
+If you didn’t find your dream study program at one of the universities of applied sciences in Munich, there are plenty more to choose from in the Munich metropolitan area!
+Whether it’s because your program isn’t offered or you prefer to live outside a big city, these universities are excellent alternatives.
+Thanks to Germany’s efficient public transportation system, they are all well-connected to Munich, with everything just a short train ride away!
+Even if these universities are more than 100 kilometers from the city center, they’re still close enough to Munich, and their locations offer the chance to explore beautiful, smaller cities.

 Augsburg University of Applied Sciences